Endoman123/jaredtulayan.com/_posts/2021-11-04-recording_budget.md

 I would consider putting some type of acoustic panel above my bed to dampen the reflections that come from there.
 My ceiling is hard to pad, but a way of doing it could be to hang something on some stands above my head.

+In terms of hardware, the cost is about $70, $30 for my audio interface and $40 for my microphone.
+In terms of dedicated acoustic paneling, the cost is another $20, which brings the total of this project to just under $100.

+Depending on your needs as well as where/how you source your hardware you may be able to spend less.

 ## CONCLUSION

 I hope that this guide provides some information on how to go about spending your money and setting up your room